ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 In crucial situations, it may seem dramatically inappropriate for you to solve a problem indirectly, by working through others.
 Your GM can expose the supporting character to serious risk.
 If the character dies or otherwise suffers a change of status that renders him useless to you, you permanently lose the relationship ability.

 Before putting supporting characters at serious risk, your GM should make sure the players understand the magnitude of the possible consequences.

 When supporting characters undertake significant risk, the supporting character may suffer a consequence of defeat commensurate with the level of the defeat in the contest.
 Or it may simply be your relationship that is damaged or destroyed.

-## 7.2 Allies
+## 6.2 Allies

 An ally is a character of roughly the same level of accomplishment as you, often in the same or a similar line of work.
 For every favor you ask of them, they’ll ask one of you.
 These reciprocal favors will be roughly equivalent in terms of risk, time commitment, difficulty, and inconvenience.

-## 7.3 Patrons
+## 6.3 Patrons

-Patrons enjoy greater access to resources than you, either through personal ownership (as in a Merchant Prince) or authority (as in the governnor of a province).
+Patrons enjoy greater access to resources than you, either through personal ownership (as in a Merchant Prince) or authority (as in the governor of a province).
 They may lend you advice or provide them with resources but are too busy and important to personally perform tasks for you.
 They may hire you to do jobs, or issue orders within a command structure to which you both belong.

 When a you rolls your Patron relationship, your GM adjusts the difficulty depending on what the you have done for them lately.

-## 7.4 Contacts
+## 6.4 Contacts

 A contact is a specialist in an occupation, skill, or area of expertise.
 Contacts provide your information and perform minor favors, but will expect information or small favors from you in return.

 You can describe a contact as being a particular individual, or as a group of similar individuals.

-### 7.4.1 Occupational Contacts
+### 6.4.1 Occupational Contacts

 Any occupational keyword can be treated as a source of contacts.
 However, using an occupational keyword as a source of contacts will always be a stretch.
 To more reliably draw on particular contacts associated with a profession, you should take an explicit ability.

-## 7.5 Followers
+## 6.5 Followers

 A follower is a secondary character that travels with you and contributes on a regular basis to your success.